 Please note that these are only initial values.
 Machining Advisor Pro gives you the ability to alter the stick out, axial depth of cut, and radial depth of cut to match the specific application.
 These changes can either be made by entering the exact numeric value, the % of cutter diameter, or by altering the slider bars.
 You are now able to lock RDOC or ADOC while adjusting the other depth of cut, allowing for more customization when developing parameters.

 The parameters section also offers a visual representation of the portion of the tool that will be engaged with the materials as well as the Tool Engagement Angle.

 At this point, you can now review the recommended feeds and speeds that Machining Advisor Pro suggests based on the information you have input.
-These optimized running parameters can then be further refined by altering the speed and feed dials.
+These optimized running parameters can then be further refined by altering the speed and feed percentages.

 Machining Advisor Pro recommendations can be saved by clicking on the PDF button that is found in the recommendation section on both the web and mobile platforms.
 This will automatically generate a PDF of the recommendations, allowing you to print, email, or share with others.